sindresorhus/multimatch/readme.md

 See the [tests](https://github.com/sindresorhus/multimatch/tree/master/test) for more usage examples and expected matches.

 ## API

 ### multimatch(paths, patterns, options?)

-Returns an array of matching paths.
+Returns an array of matching paths in the order of input paths.

 #### paths